Provost Office Staff

 Associate Provost for Academic and Graduate Affairs

-Dr. Christopher Cuccia is the Associate Provost for Academic and Graduate Affairs, and Institutional Research.
-From the outset of his tenure with the University in November of 2014, he has contributed to promoting the operational efficiency, compliance, and reporting infrastructures in the Office of the Provost & Executive Vice President.
-Presently, Dr. Cuccia heads the Office of Graduate Affairs.
-In this capacity, he ultimately oversees all aspects of graduate application processing and systems administration, spearheads graduate analyses and reporting, and collaborates with the faculty on the conceptualization and development of new programs.
+Christopher Cuccia is the Associate Provost for Academic and Graduate Affairs and Institutional Research.
+From the outset of his tenure with the University in November of 2014, he has contributed to promoting the operational efficiency, compliance and reporting infrastructures in the Office of the Provost & Executive Vice President.
+Presently, he heads the Office of Graduate Affairs.
+In this capacity, he ultimately oversees all aspects of graduate application processing and systems administration, spearheads graduate analyses and reporting and collaborates with the faculty on the conceptualization and development of new programs.
 In addition, he provides strategic leadership and direction to the Offices of Institutional Research and International Programs and leads or contributes to a variety of other projects and committees within Academic Affairs.

-Erik Lillquist is the Associate Provost for Strategy & Finance.
-In that role, he focuses on academic administration in the areas of University policy, budget and finance, human resources, and long-term strategy.
-Professor Lillquist provides financial and budgetary oversight for all of the centers and units that report through the Provost's Office, including all of the Colleges and Schools of the University.
+Kurt W. Rotthoff is the Interim Associate Provost for Strategy and Finance.
+In that role, he focuses on academic administration in the areas of University policy, budget and finance, human resources, and long-term strategies.
+Dr. Rotthoff provides financial and budgetary oversight for all of the centers and units that report through the Provost's Office, including all of the Colleges and Schools of the University.
 He also coordinates with the Department of Human Resources on employment policies and personnel matters for all academic areas, and he works with the College and Schools of the University in assessing their hiring needs and coordinating their faculty hiring.
-In addition, he works with the Assistant Provost for Faculty Affairs on the development and revision of academic policies, including the Faculty Guides.
-Professor Lillquist also provides counsel to the Provost on other matters, including issues related to technology and intellectual property.
+Dr. Rotthoff focuses on using data-driven outcomes to assess projects for the strategic use of university resources.

 Mary Kate Naatus, Ph.D.